 4.2 Remand to Local Authority Accommodation

 Where a child is remanded to local authority accommodation, the designated local authority is responsible for identifying a suitable placement.
-For as long as they remain looked after, these children are entitled to the same care planning and review processes as other Children Looked After.
+For as long as they remain looked after, these children are entitled to the same care planning and review processes as other Children in Care.

 In developing the Care Plan for children who become looked after solely as a result of being remanded, the local authority is not required to prepare a 'plan for permanence', as required by Regulation 5(a) of the Care Planning Regulations.
 This amendment to local authority care planning duties recognises that some children will only be looked after for the period they are remanded, which may be relatively short.